Witt vectors and truncation posets: The subcategory and bispans

 \section{The subcategory $\TP^{TNR}_\join$ and bispans}

 Motivated by Lemma \ref{l:joinsimpliespullback} we define a subcategory of $\TP^{TNR}$ as follows.

-\begin{defn} Let $\TP^{TNR}_\join$ be the category whose objects are truncation posets with join, and whose morphisms are generated by equivalence classes of morphisms of truncation posets with join in the same way as in Definition \ref{d:TrunTNR}. \end{defn}
+\begin{definition} Let $\TP^{TNR}_\join$ be the category whose objects are truncation posets with join, and whose morphisms are generated by equivalence classes of morphisms of truncation posets with join in the same way as in Definition \ref{d:TrunTNR}. \end{definition}

 To make sense of this we should verify that the composite of two morphisms in $\TP^{TNR}_\join$ is still in $\TP^{TNR}_\join$.
 In other words, we should check that starting with truncation posets with joint, the truncation posets $f_\oplus^* T$ and $f_\otimes^* T$, as well as the truncation posets in the definition of an exponential diagram, all have join as well.
 This is straightforward and we omit it.